As I announced February 12th, I'm going to Rwanda for the first time in late March.

-Seriously, I don't hand over that much money to anyone but my dentist, and even that is begrudgingly.
+Seriously, I don't hand over that much money to anyone but my dentist and even that is begrudging.

-I booked the flight, which initially appeared to have one stopover in Addis Ababa, Ethiopia, which made sense, only to find that there are actually 3 stopovers!
+I booked the flight, which initially appeared to have one stopover in Addis Ababa, Ethiopia, which made sense, only to find that there are actually three stopovers!

 Dulles, Virginia —> Rome, Italy —> Addis Ababa, Ethiopia —> Entebbe, Uganda —> Kigali, Rwanda